 Social and economic impact assessment methods

-The social and economic impact assessment methodology was developed specifically for the IAEA, for case studies of TC projects under the RCA.
-The methodology follows the Value for Investment approach (King, 2017; King, 2019; King & OPM, 2018) and the Kinnect Group approach to evaluation rubrics (King et al., 2013; McKegg et al., 2018) – combining evidence from quantitative, qualitative and economic analysis, through the lens of an agreed performance framework, to evaluate the impact of the mutation breeding RCA.
+The social and economic impact assessment methodology was developed specifically for the IAEA, in order to conduct impact assessments for case studies of TC projects under the RCA.
+The methodology follows the Value for Investment approach (King, 2017; King, 2019; King & OPM, 2018) and the Kinnect Group approach to evaluation rubrics (King et al., 2013; McKegg et al., 2018) – combining evidence from quantitative, qualitative and economic analysis, through the lens of an agreed performance framework, to evaluate the impact of mutation breeding projects under the RCA.

-Social and economic impacts of the mutation breeding RCA are diverse and include contributing to:
+Social and economic impacts of the mutation breeding projects are diverse and include contributing to:

 Increased food availability, diversity and accessibility